Accessibility of Our Service

 - If the enquiry appears to be in scope, a clear, simple e mail will be sent saying we can handle but is possible could it be submitted in English or a friend/relation may be able to assist or alternatively we can send to another centre to see if they would assist but there may be a time delay.

-3. Effective call handling skills that will allow accessibility by all users
+3. Effective Call-Handling Skills that will Allow Accessibility by all Users

 Advisors will assist all consumers by (as there should be no need for customers to identify their disability to be able to access good customer service):

-- Check the caller has understood you.
+- Checking the caller has understood

-- All advisors will remember that many consumers with disabilities may not regard themselves as disabled or may choose not to so identify; many older customers who have impairments would not consider themselves to have a disability.
+- All advisors will remember that many consumers with disabilities may not regard themselves as disabled or may choose not to so identify; many older customers who have impairments would not consider themselves to have a disability

-4. Transfer of a call or a case
+4. Transfer of a Call or a Case

 There will be situations when we need to transfer a consumer to a different organisation or a different member of the team.